-Joining the Thompsons as early settlers were the Woods, Wells, Oxley, Black, Chapman, Taylor, Bulmore, Carter, Johnson, Ripley, Robinson, Baker, Atkinson, Purdy, Dixon, Brundage, Fillmore, Tait and Manil.
+Other family names of early settlers included Wood, Wells, Oxley, Black, Chapman, Taylor, Bulmore, Carter, Johnson, Ripley, Robinson, Baker, Atkinson, Purdy, Dixon, Brundage, Fillmore, Tait and Manil.

 A grant of $60 enabled Richard Thompson to build a sawmill, the settlement’s first industry.
 The dam which powered the old sawmill was located near what is today the Black River Bridge on Black River.
 The three rivers surrounding the town provided food, transportation and an easy source of power.

-The early industries were, predictably, farming and lumbering.
-The community in the 1880’s became known as “Slab Town” because of the many sawmills in the town.
+The early industries were farming and lumbering.
+In the 1880’s, the community became known as “Slab Town” because of the many sawmills in the town.
 Squire R. Thompson started the Woollen Mills in 1867.
 Around 1858 George D. Hewson started a store on the bank of the Black River.
 It was he who suggested finding a less cumbersome name for the community.
 A meeting was arranged and an old farmer from Leicester named Jessie Bent proposed a “good old English name” – Oxford.
-By now some of the families have included Gilroys and Lawthers from Maccan, Reids and Dunsmores from Scotland and Macintoshes and McPhees from Pictou.
+By now some of the families included Gilroys and Lawthers from Maccan, Reids and Dunsmores from Scotland and Macintoshes and McPhees from Pictou.
 The population was growing.